-The test are available at some locations on the computer, but there is an additional fee.
+The test are available at many locations on the computer through Castle Worldwide Testing Center, but there is an additional fee.
 So the decision is one of costs vs. convenience.
 Things to consider:

-- All students attending UW-Eau Claire will have a placement testing fee of $25 added to their fall bill.
-The fees for computer based testing (CBT) are in addition.
+- All students attending UW-Eau Claire will have a placement testing fee of $30 added to their fall bill.
+There are additional fees for computer based testing (CBT).

 - You need to look at deadlines carefully.
-Paper and pencil tests must be taken at least 10 days prior to your Orientation date.
-CBT tests can be taken up to two days before your orientation date.
-However, remember, you won't know your orientation date until April.
+Paper/pencil tests, and computer based tests must be taken at least two weeks days prior to your Orientation date.

 Who should I contact if I have any questions regarding placement testing at a specific campus?